This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Believe it or not, more than 1.2 billion (with a B!)
 1964 quarters were made.
 So, no — 1964 quarters are not rare in the absolute sense.

-However, some examples in the higher states of preservation are rare because of their pristine condition.
-It’s important to remember that any wild 1964 quarter values you may see pertain to coins that are in nearly perfect condition.
+Some 1964 silver quarters in the higher grades are rare simply because of their pristine condition.
+But it’s important to realize that any wild 1964 quarter values you may see pertain to coins that are in nearly perfect condition.

 Now, let’s find out how much your 1964 quarter is worth.